Paulownia

 Cultivation and agronomy

-Paulowniaceae spp. are at risk during juvenile growth, due to the very large leaf size and lack of sufficiently woody stems early on.
-Plantations of these tree species are susceptible to being destroyed by high winds causing mechanical damage if windbreaks and protection are not put in place.
-Paulowniaceae spp. have shown comparable short rotation coppice results to willow in certain studies but could also have potential as a short rotation forestry consideration crop.
+Paulowniaceae spp are at risk during juvenile growth, due to the very large leaf size and lack of sufficiently woody stems early on.
+Plantations of these tree species are susceptible to high winds causing mechanical damage if windbreaks and protection are not in place.
+Paulowniaceae spp have shown comparable short rotation coppice results to willow in certain studies but could also have potential in short rotation forestry.
+It was noted that over just three growing seasons P. elongata varieties could achieve 92 kg/tree and in plantation strategies using 2000 trees per hectare, 150–300 tonnes/year was produced 5–7 years after planting.

 Return to crops overview